Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Conclusion and Avenues for Future Research

 \subsection{Acknowledgements}

-We gratefully acknowledge the Bavarian Ministry of Economic Affairs, Regional Development and Energy for its funding of the project ``Fraunhofer Blockchain Center'' (20-3066-2-6-14) and the Luxembourg National Research Fund (FNR) for its support of the PABLO project (ref.
-16326754).
-We also thank Egor Ermolaev for his support in implementing the multi-threaded generation of auxiliary inputs for \ac{ecdsa} circuits, Iván Abellán Álvarez for his support with the \texttt{extractKthBit} method, Pavel Zářecký for contributing the \ac{snark}-generation proving time measurements on two mobile phones, and Alexander Rieger for his valuable suggestions for improvement of the manuscript.
+We gratefully acknowledge the Bavarian Ministry of Economic Affairs, Regional Development and Energy for its funding of the project ``Fraunhofer Blockchain Center'' (20-3066-2-6-14) and the Luxembourg National Research Fund (FNR) for its support of the PABLO project (ref.~16326754).
+We also thank Iván Abellán Álvarez for his support with the \texttt{extractKthBit} method, Egor Ermolaev for his support in implementing the multi-threaded generation of auxiliary inputs for \ac{ecdsa} circuits, Pavel Zářecký for contributing the \ac{snark}-generation proving time measurements on two mobile phones, and Alexander Rieger for his valuable suggestions for improvement of the manuscript.
+For the purpose of open access, and in fulfilment of the obligations arising from the grant agreement, the authors have applied a Creative Commons Attribution~4.0 International (CC~BY~4.0) license to any Author Accepted Manuscript version arising from this submission.